saolsen/connect4/README.md

 cargo run --release
 ```

-For best result run in relase mode.
-More games are simulated so the agent will be smarter.
+Run it in release mode.
+More games are simulated so the agent is smarter.